BetterCompliance/BetterCompliance_Website_React/README.md

 This React conversion maintains 100% visual and functional parity with the original HTML version:

-- All animations and interactions preserved
+- All animations and interactions preserved (except Knowledge section, which is static)
 - Exact same styling and layout
 - All external dependencies maintained
 - Performance optimized with modern tooling